FatihKoz/DisposableSpecial/README.md

 Even though the forms and routes are tested with possible scenarios, there is no much here I can offer you to solve hosting/redirection/certificate related issues.
 Sorry about that.

 ## Release / Update Notes

+01.MAR.22

+**WARNING: THIS IS THE LAST VERSION SUPPORTING PHP 7.4.xx AND LARAVEL 8**

+* Failsafe (yes another one) for Tour Progress Widget *To cover division by zero error, happens if admin decides to delete all legs of an active tour after they have been flown*

 28.FEB.22